 “Aims is a very loving and accepting environment, and easy to feel at home.”
 Abi said recalling her recent memories at Aims.

 Although she enjoyed the coursework, it was challenging at times.
 She said it was difficult to juggle college classes with high school classes, especially when she wanted to be involved in both places.
-But with her drive to succeed and help setting up a plan from Janet Chase, Program Director of Student Activities, Inclusion and Leadership, Abi was able to graduate simultaneously with both her high school diploma and her college degree.
+But with her drive to succeed and help setting up a plan from Janet Chase, Program Director of Student Life, Abi was able to graduate simultaneously with both her high school diploma and her college degree.
 Janet was a wonderful mentor and huge support for Abi and the person Abi states was the most influential person for her at Aims.

 Abi says her best advice for current students at Aims is to get involved and for them to get to know the people around them (including professors).
 She shares that getting involved comes with many benefits such as creating a connected experience, developing relationships of support and providing a more fun experience while at Aims.
 As far as the best career advice she received, it was to follow her passions.
 Abi is on her way to fulfilling those passions with the goal of becoming a civil engineer in a different country and one day starting her own company developing different areas of the world.